 MEDICINE-433C.
 EVIDENCE-BASED MEDICINE:PATIENT-CENTERED, CLINICALLY-RELEVANT UTILIZATION OF MEDICAL LITERATURE.
 Evidence-Based Medicine is a one-credit elective course designed to provide students with the opportunity to learn about study design and critical appraisal, particularly with relevance to patient-centered clinical question formulation.
 Students will meet with faculty members during six sessions, in which study design, critical evaluation of study articles and other EBM skills will be discussed and practiced.
-Students in Durham are required to attend at least five of the six sessions and make up any missed session in order to receive the credit.
-The meeting dates and location for 2013 will be determined at a later date; the course is offered once, with six sessions usually scheduled between February and March.
-The Registrar will update the information in the course description when the schedule is determined.
-Students will be notified of their meeting location by the course director or their designee.
-For more information, please contact Dr. Gagliardi via e-mail at gagli001@mc.duke.edu or Connie Schardt via e-mail, connie.schardt@duke.edu.
-Spring 2014 Meeting Dates/ Times: To Be Determined Credit: 1.
+Meeting dates for spring 2015 will be determined at a later date.
+100% attendance is expected; only one absence (or tardy) may be made up in order for the student to be eligible for the credit.
+Students must make sure that there are no schedule conflicts.
+For more information, please contact Dr. Gagliardi via email at gagli001@mc.duke.edu or Megan Von Isenburg at megan.vonisenburg@duke.edu.
+Credit: 1.
 Minimum Enrollment:10; Maximum Enrollment: 70.
-Jane Gagliardi, MD; Connie Schardt, MLS.
+Jane Gagliardi, MD; Megan Von Isenburg.